How to Choose a Prenatal Multivitamin

 White (Mineral) Tablet: cellulose, croscarmellose sodium, stearic acid (vegetable), silicon dioxide, and coating (hypromellose, hydroxypropylcellulose, and medium chain triglycerides).

-For instance, you can often tell the quality of a multivitamin/mineral supplement by the type of magnesium used: 50 mg of magnesium oxide is not in the same ballpark as 250 mg of magnesium citrate and magnesium aspartate.
-(You can read more about this in my new book, Lean and Mean.)
+For example, you can often judge the quality of a multivitamin by the type of magnesium it contains.
+Fifty milligrams of magnesium oxide doesn’t compare to 250 milligrams of magnesium citrate or magnesium aspartate.
+(I dive into this topic further in my book, Lean and Mean.)

-Also, there’s a big difference between synthetic folic acid and the natural, more bioavailable methylfolate form.
+There’s also a major difference between synthetic folic acid and the natural, highly bioavailable methylfolate form.

-Which product do you think uses the inferior magnesium oxide and folic acid form?
+So, which product do you think relies on inferior magnesium oxide and folic acid?

 Which product would you prefer to use?